LibertyHomesteads/GroupLandBuyAR/LLC-Articles-AR.md

   5. Consult a business lawyer and a real estate lawyer in Missouri, for a professional assessment of the legal situation of our planned project.
   6. Pass a community budget, initial and yearly.
   7. Register an LLC.
 Deposit the funds in the LLC's bank account.
 Any members who at this point cannot participate, are replaced, and this clause hereby authorizes a forced buy-out at a token price of $1.
   8. Purchase the decided-upon land.
 Any references to land, access, residency, etc throughout this entire Operating Agreement, refer to this parcel of land that the LLC plans to purchase for the purposes of operation of a private club organization of homesteaders, for their own benefit.
+Funds must be returned to the contributing members if the LLC is unable to complete the sale in the contracted period, with the option of agreeing on another property first, with a maximum period of 15 business days.
-  9. Rough survey and planning.
+  10. Rough survey and planning.
 Homestead areas are mapped and photographed.
 Common elements are planned.
-  10. Members select their homestead areas.
+  11. Members select their homestead areas.
 If two members want one area, they enter a bidding process.
 Proceeds go to community fund.
-  11. Permit application for septic systems, wells, anything else required.
+  12. Permit application for septic systems, wells, anything else required.
-  12. Widespread residency and construction may begin, provided all relevant laws are complied with
+  13. Widespread residency and construction may begin, provided all relevant laws are complied with

 ### **Article VI: Common Elements and Contributions**
 1. **Common elements:** The LLC shall establish common elements for the benefit of all members, including a community hub area with well, septic system, electric connection, workshop, RV hookup, driveways, perimeter fence, and administrative infrastructure.